 7 He said to them, “Defile the house, and fill the courts with the slain.
 Go out!”

-They went out, and struck in the city.
-8 While they were killing, and I was left, I fell on my face, and cried, and said, “Ah Lord God!
-Will you destroy all the remnant of Israel in the pouring out of your wrath on Jerusalem?”
+8 While they were killing, and I was left alone, I fell on my face, and cried, and said, “Oh Lord God!
+Will you destroy the entire remnant of Israel in the pouring out of your wrath on Jerusalem?”

 11 The man clothed in linen, who had the ink jar by his side, reported the matter, saying, “I have done as you have commanded me.”